phani-training/Documents/SignallingClient.md

    local_video_transceiver_->Stop();
    ```
 Like wise, U may have to change the StopDirection method call to Stop method in the C:\Chime\amazon-chime-sdk-cpp\chime-sdk-signaling-cpp\demo\shared\observers\peer_connection_observer.cc file also.
-6. In the same file, U should modify the code block of Lineno 199 that is found in the StartLocalVideo Function to the below code.
+6. In the same file, U should modify the code block of Line no 199 that is found in the StartLocalVideo Function to the below code.
 ```
   if (IsValidTransceiver(local_video_transceiver_)) {
     RTC_LOG(LS_INFO) << "Setting local_video_transceiver direction to send";